JoeBarnhard/responsive-web-design-I-joe-barn/README.md

 * [ ] Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a copy of all your contents in a new folder named "mobile-first" to keep it separate

+## I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times. -Bruce Lee